 Believe and trust in yourself and your destiny!

 You already know all you need to.
 Mindset is everything.
 Things haven’t been a total breeze but these tips make things more manageable.
 The first trimester I was tired a lot and felt a world of emotions.
 I had a couple severe migraines which made me sick to my stomach.
 Despite some setbacks, continued commitment to healthy foods, sleeping well and resuming exercise when I felt better truly helped get me out of a 3rd month funk!
 My second trimester was full of energy with lots of swimming and walking.
 Believe in you!
 I realize I have it easy compared to those with severe morning sickness.
 I commend those who are going through a tough pregnancy.
 Get support whenever you need it.
 Look for natural remedies and hang in there.
 Be proud of yourself!
 Take things one day at a time and trust the universe.
 When I tell some people I’m doing a natural birth in a home-like setting; planning on a drug-free experience some of my friends who have had traumatic births side eye each other.
 I am not deterred.
 I know in my heart how it will be – and it will be awesome!
 Friends who had medical interventions often were the ones who reported the most trauma.
 I am confident I can tap into the power that my body has to give birth easily and naturally, no matter how difficult it will be.
 Even if plans change and I go to a hospital in the end, that’s OK too.
 One option is not better or worse than the other; a lot of it boils down to your state of mind about the situations.
 Let people’s opinions float into one ear and out the other.
 (Even doctors’!)
 In the beginning one doctor’s vague interpretation of my blood results with comment that I had ‘high hemoglobin’ was completely cleared up by another, nicer doctor who showed me my numbers were well within a normal range.
 Get printouts of all your ultrasound results, scans and blood work results that get sent to your doctor.
 Analyze that stuff for yourself and get second opinions.
 One doctor I saw for one or two appointments seemed intent on scaring me – while my regular GP always put forth positive praise while being honest and thorough.
 I now have a midwife and a backup one who are equally as helpful.
 Trust in YOU and your body overall.
+Even in birth, you still own your body.
+Trust your intuition.
+You do not have to let doctors “speed things up” – you do not need an IV just because they try to push one on you.
+Instead, get up and walk around or move.
+Get into your own space and stick to your plan as much as possible.
+No doctor knows your body as well as you do.

 What’s In A Name?
 Everyone Has An Opinion